 3.8 In accordance with the European GDPR-law, both the supervisor(s) and the references will be notified that their names are mentioned in the application.
 If your supervisor or reference does not support your application, it may be rejected.

 3.9 Submission of incorrect information will lead to rejection of the application, exclusion from ESHRE and make any previous certification issued by ESHRE void.

 3.10 Logbook requirements

-For each clinic a separate logbook needs to be filled which has to be signed by the respective laboratory supervisor.
+For each clinic a separate logbook needs to be filled in the online platform which has to be printed from the platform and signed by the respective laboratory supervisor.

 Type of Procedure